The other week I got a chance to attend a neat little workshop held by my good friend David Wu from Student of Movement.

 UPDATE: Another cool and very simple web app you can use to keep track of your interval sitting is called EggTimer.
 It’s very easy to set up and you can just leave it running in your browser.
 [Thanks to Dejan Antic from No Brainer Muscle for commenting about this.]

-Now that we have everything set up, you might be wandering what exactly you’re supposed to be doing during those 10 minutes.
+Now that we have everything set up, you might be wondering what exactly you’re supposed to be doing during those 10 minutes.

 Let me show you…